yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/concurrency-control.md

 ### Best-effort internal retries for first statement in a transaction

 Note that we see the error message `All transparent retries exhausted` in the preceding example because if the transaction T1, when executing the first statement, finds another concurrent conflicting transaction with equal or higher priority, then T1 will perform a few retries with exponential backoff before giving up in anticipation that the other transaction will be done in some time.
-The number of retries are configurable by the `yb_max_query_layer_retries` session variable and the exponential backoff parameters are the same as the ones described in [Performance tuning](../read-committed/#performance-tuning).
+The number of retries are configurable by the `yb_max_query_layer_retries` YSQL configuration parameter and the exponential backoff parameters are the same as the ones described in [Performance tuning](../read-committed/#performance-tuning).

 Each retry will use a newer snapshot of the database in anticipation that the conflicts might not occur.
 This is done because if the read time of the new snapshot is higher than the commit time of the earlier conflicting transaction T2, the conflicts with T2 would essentially be voided as T1 and T2 would no longer be "concurrent".